 Lightning strikes near the Apollo 15 moon rocket two nights in a row have delayed important flight readiness tests on the space vehicle.

-Lightning strikes near the Apollo 15 moon rocket two nights in a row have delayed important flight readiness tests on the space vehicle.
+Background: Lightning strikes near the Apollo 15 moon rocket two nights in a row have delayed important flight readiness tests on the space vehicle.
 But Space Agency officials have given the assurance that the blast-off date of July 26 is not in danger.

 The Apollo-15 astronauts are scheduled to spend a record 67 hours on the moon and make the first lunar exploration, riding a jeep-like car during three excursions on the lunar surface.

 The astronauts are also scheduled to send a satellite into orbit as their spacecraft circles the lunar surface.